 WARNING!
 Use ONLY water and Wood-Mizer Lube Additive with the water lube accessory.
-Never use flammable fuels or liquids such as diesel fuel.
-If these types of liquids are necessary to clean the blade, remove it and clean with a rag.
-Failure to follow this can damage the equipment and may result in serious injury or death.
+DO NOT use flammable fuels or liquids such as diesel fuel.
+If the blade needs solvents to clean, remove it and wipe it with a rag.

-If you are sawing in freezing temperatures, remove the water lube bottle from the sawmill when done sawing and store it in a warm place.
+NOTICE If you are sawing in freezing temperatures, remove the water lube bottle from the sawmill when done sawing and store it in a warm place.
 Blow any remaining water from the water lube hose.